spinnaker/spinnaker/docs/commands.md

  * `--namespaces`: (*Default*: `[]`) A list of namespaces this Spinnaker account can deploy to and will cache.
 When no namespaces are configured, this defaults to 'all namespaces'.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--omit-namespaces`: (*Default*: `[]`) A list of namespaces this Spinnaker account cannot deploy to or cache.
+This can only be set when no --namespaces are provided.
  * `--remove-docker-registry`: Remove this docker registry from the list of docker registries to use as a source of images.
  * `--remove-namespace`: Remove this namespace to the list of namespaces to manage.
+ * `--remove-omit-namespace`: Remove this namespace to the list of namespaces to omit.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.